Florian-Cywinski/edgeledger-website/readme.md

 7. Inner Pages

-8. NavBar & Lightbox Effects With JS
+8. NavBar & Lightbox Effects With JS (a jQuery solution)

 9. Adding a Favicon